 Students identified as gifted whose participation has received parental consent must receive at least five segments per week (or the yearly equivalent) of gifted education services using one of the following GaDOE-approved models.
-Local Education Agencies (LEAs) will make available to the public and to GaDOE a description of the differentiated curricula and delivery models used for instruction of gifted students upon request.
+Local Education Agencies (LEAs) will make a description of the differentiated curricula and delivery models used for the instruction of gifted students available to the public and GaDOE upon request.
 In forming classes, schools need to adhere to federal laws prohibiting discrimination on the basis of race, religion, national origin, sex, disabilities, and economic background.

 A differentiated curriculum is defined as courses of study in which the content, teaching strategies, and expectations of student mastery have been adjusted to be appropriate for gifted students.
 In the delivery models described below, the instruction must be based on the Georgia curriculum standards.
 These regulations also describe the requirements that must be met in order to count the instructional segments provided by any of these models at the gifted weight in full time equivalency (FTE) reporting.
 In the event that regular school operation is interrupted, all models can be utilized virtually.
-The Georgia Professional Standards Commission (GaPSC) requires that gifted education teachers have a gifted education endorsement attached to their Georgia Teaching Certificate.
+The Georgia Professional Standards Commission (GaPSC) requires that gifted education teachers have a gifted education endorsement attached to their Georgia Teaching Certificate or be actively enrolled/participating in a gifted endorsement program.
+Best practice would be for the teacher to apply for an N3T or I3T certificate while the teacher is working on the gifted endorsement program.
 Unless noted otherwise, the total class size is specified by the SBOE Rule 160-5-1-.08.